- EdD, Music Education, University of Illinois at Urbana - Champaign

 As a conductor, he has been active in commissioning new works for bands and has conducted the World or Southern premier of compositions by Dan Forrest, Jess Langston Turner, Josh Hummel, Daniel Musselman, Seth Custer, and others.
 He is also active in presenting clinics for Christian school band programs and has conducted numerous band clinics and all-state festivals throughout the South and Midwest.
 Dr. Turner is the author of Standing Without Apology: The History of Bob Jones University and Reflecting God’s Light, the seventy-fifth anniversary book of BJU.

 Dr. Turner has served on the boards of several organizations, including The Greenville County Youth Orchestra and Pinner Studios and Publications.
-He maintains professional memberships in the National Association for Music Education, The South Carolina Music Educator’s Association, the National Band Association, and The College Band Directors National Association.
+He maintains professional memberships in the National Association for Music Education, The South Carolina Music Educator’s Association, The College Band Directors National Association, and is a member of the prestigious American Bandmasters Association.
 He is listed in Who’s Who and received the 2013 Citation of Excellence from the National Band Association for his contributions to bands and band music.
 He is married to novelist Jamie Langston Turner and they have one son, Jess Langston Turner.